Skip to content Skip to cookie consent

 Pakistan Humanitarian Forum

-Tearfund is an active member of the Pakistan Humanitarian Forum (PHF), a network of 38 international NGOs operating in Pakistan.
-In 2021, Tearfund served as a member of the PHF’s Executive Committee and worked in collaboration with other organisations to highlight the contribution of international humanitarian and development agencies in improving the livelihoods and wellbeing of millions of people across Pakistan, especially during the Covid-19 pandemic.
+Tearfund is an active member of the Pakistan Humanitarian Forum (PHF), a network of 41 international NGOs operating in Pakistan.
+In 2021, Tearfund served as a member of the PHF's Executive Committee and worked in collaboration with other organisations.
+Together, we highlighted the contribution of international humanitarian and development agencies in improving the livelihoods and wellbeing of millions of people across Pakistan, especially during the Covid-19 pandemic.

 Start Network